TellinaTool/bash_task_interface/README.md

 Clone the project to `~/bash_task_interface` on your machine.

+Go into the account-setup directory and run `python create_accounts.py` to create the accounts for the study participants.

-Run `source setup.sh` which will set up the study directories then `init.sh` and install bash-preexec (https://github.com/rcaloras/bash-preexec).
+Run `source setup.sh` to set up the study directories under ~/study

+Run `init.sh` for task monitoring and install bash-preexec (https://github.com/rcaloras/bash-preexec).

 Print the task prompt with `p`.